The Only Smartphones Worth Buying Right Now [RANKED]

 Price: Starts at $99 with a two-year contract on most carriers, $69 down on T-Mobile.
 (Sprint, Verizon, T-Mobile, or AT&T)

 Samsung still sells its flagship phone from last year, the Galaxy S III.
-The phone is nearly identical to the current flagship Galaxy S4, but has a slightly smaller screen, thicker body, and fewer software features.
+The phone is nearly identical to the current flagship Galaxy S4, but has a slightly smaller screen and thicker body.

 Click here for our full Samsung Galaxy S III review >